keep-network/tbtc-website/src/pages/news/2020-05-22-an-update-on-tbtc’s-launch.md

 description: An Update on tBTC’s Launch
 date: 2020-05-22T18:19:06.656Z
 ---
 On Friday, May 15, the alpha version of tBTC -- release candidate zero (rc.0) -- went live.
-On the morning of May 18, [the 10-day emergency pause of deposits](https://etherscan.io/tx/0xc5c08e982cfdd9d11b01c32bcb16b1597aa792c0bdf0f65d0a21386dd1edc846#eventlog) allowed by the [TBTCSystem contract](http://etherscan.io/address/0x41A1b40c1280883eA14C6a71e23bb66b83B3fB59) was triggered.
+On the morning of May 18, [the 10-day emergency pause of deposits](https://etherscan.io/tx/0xc5c08e982cfdd9d11b01c32bcb16b1597aa792c0bdf0f65d0a21386dd1edc846#eventlog) allowed by the [tBTCSystem contract](http://etherscan.io/address/0x41A1b40c1280883eA14C6a71e23bb66b83B3fB59) was triggered.
 This occurred after a significant issue in the redemption flow of deposit contracts was identified that put signer bonds at risk in certain situations.

 Full details are available [here](https://tbtc.network/news/2020-05-21-details-of-the-tbtc-deposit-pause-on-may-18-2020/).